Carl Hutchings: Brentford

 Hutchings began his youth career at Chelsea, before signing schoolboy forms with Brentford in 1989.
 He began an apprenticeship in 1991 and signed a professional contract at the end of the 1992–93 season.
 He instantly became a regular pick under new manager David Webb and after weathering some early criticism, he went on to become a valuable utility player for the team, filling in over the course of five seasons at full back, centre back and in central midfield.
-Hutchings was a part of the team that reached the 1995 Second Division play-off semi-finals, but his 1995–96 season was hampered by torn ankle ligaments, suffered in a behind-closed-doors match in August 1995.
-After making 29 appearances, he was offered a new contract at the end of the season, but rejected it in favour of a month-to-month deal.
+Hutchings was a part of the team that reached the 1995 Second Division play-off semi-finals, but his 1995–96 season was hampered by torn ankle ligaments, suffered in a behind closed doors match in August 1995.
+After managing 29 appearances, he was offered a new contract at the end of the season, but rejected it in favour of a month-to-month deal.

-Despite being a regular pick early in the 1996–97 season, Hutchings trained with Southend United in September 1996, before agreeing a new two-year contract one month later.
-Hutchings was part of the team which reached the 1997 Second Division play-off Final and was "the star man" in the disappointing 1–0 defeat.
+Despite being a regular pick early in the 1996–97 season, Hutchings trained with Southend United in September 1996, before agreeing a new two-year Brentford contract one month later.
+Hutchings was part of the team which reached the 1997 Second Division play-off final and was "the star man" in the disappointing 1–0 defeat.
 Playing in a poor team, Hutchings had the best season of his career in 1997–98, making 49 appearances and scoring five goals to be voted the club's Supporters' Player of the Year, but the campaign ended with relegation to the Third Division.
 Out of contract and refusing to discuss an extension, Hutchings departed Brentford in July 1998 and finished his career at Griffin Park with 198 appearances and seven goals.